md-amirozzaman-niaz/dbpanel/README.md

 ## Introduction

 dbpanel is a developer tool for laravel application.
 You can test your `controller`'s action methods by calling its namepspace and save them for future check.
-Run artisan command, namespace lookup will return available methods and all their associated doc.
+You can also run artisan command, namespace lookup for available methods and all their associated doc and parameters type.

-You can also access your laravel application's database easily and fastest way in same panel.
+You can also access your laravel application's database easily and fastest way in a same panel.
 There are some cool filter available with this package.
 You might look around your table's column type and index also.

+You can also open vue component in code editor (phpstorm,vscode) by clicking `open file` from vue chrome extention tool.

 ### Installation